 How many animals are used?

-Figures for 2015 show numbers of animals 'on procedure', as declared to the Home Office using their five categories for the severity of the procedure.
+Figures for 2022 show numbers of animals that completed procedures, as declared to the Home Office using their five categories for the severity of the procedure.

 # NHPs - Non Human Primates